MaayanLab/clustergrammer/README.md

 # clustergrammer.js

 Clustergrammer.js is a clustergram/heatmap visualization implemented in D3.js.
-The project started from the example http://bost.ocks.org/mike/miserables/ and added the following features
+The project started from the example http://bost.ocks.org/mike/miserables/.
+Some of the features that have been added include:

 - zooming/panning
 - additional ordering options
+- dendrogram
+- row filtering
 - row searching
-- dendrogram
 - row/column categories
-- row filtering
 - optional split tiles and highlighting tiles

 The source code is under the src directory and webpack module developer is being used to make clustergrammer.js.
 The python module, clustergrammer.py, takes an input matrix, e.g. a matrix in a tsv file, clusters the matrix, and makes the visualization json for clustergrammer.js.